Thorkee/ENG1003_w1_Group3/README.md

 ![Animated gif demo of the path planning](https://github.com/Thorkee/ENG1003_w1_Group3/blob/main/Image%20Resources/sample.gif)

 <p>Then, we embedded the data provided by Task 1 into the code and obtained the fuel consumption data of each of the four models in this model.
-After mathematical comparison and analysis, we agree that PolyU-A380 has the lowest fuel consumption in this model.
-The cost is 2396.23.
+After mathematical comparison and analysis, we agree that PolyU-A380 has the lowest fuel consumption in this model with the cost of 2396.23.
 </dd>
   </dt>
   <dt>